Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 At 30 June there were 68 members and the Club had $2954.65 in the bank.

-At the Annual General Meeting in September, Robin McConuille became the President again and Carol Scrimshaw was elected Vice-President.
+At the Annual General Meeting in September, Robin McConville became the President again and Carol Scrimshaw was elected Vice-President.

 During the first weekend in December, a trip on the Esperance Star on the Great Barrier Reef was held.
 A total of 37 dives were done by most.